seanpowell/docs/source/API_Reference/Reseller_API/customer_management.md

       <tr>
          <td>free\_user</td>
          <td>Maybe</td>
-         <td>If the new customer is a free customer, you need to specify thisparameter.
+         <td>If the new customer is a free customer, you need to specify this parameter.
 Either true or false.</td>
          <td>Create a free customer</td>
       </tr>
       <tr>
          <td>billing\_date</td>
          <td>No</td>
-         <td>If the new customer's billing anniversary date is on a different datefrom the time you create the customer, you need to specify thisparameter.
+         <td>If the new customer's billing anniversary date is on a different date from the time you create the customer, you need to specify this parameter.
 Must be in YYYY-mm-dd format.
-This date must be within onebilling cycle from the time you create this customer. (e.g. if they signup on 2/28/11, then the latest date you can use is 3/28/11)</td>
+This date must be within one billing cycle from the time you create this customer. (e.g. if they sign up on 2/28/11, then the latest date you can use is 3/28/11)</td>
-         <td>If the new customer's billing anniversary date is different from today(or when you execute this API call), you can specify the first billinganniversary date</td>
+         <td>If the new customer's billing anniversary date is different from today (or when you execute this API call), you can specify the first billing anniversary date</td>
       </tr>
    </tbody>
 </table>